RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_EXCEPTION_TO_SIGNAL_MAPPING
 -------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_EXCEPTION_TO_SIGNAL_MAPPING``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the machine exception to POSIX signal mapping is configured during system initialization.

-NOTES:
+.. rubric:: NOTES:

 This device driver is responsible for setting up a mapping from machine exceptions to POSIX signals so that applications may consume them and alter task execution as necessary.

 This is especially useful for applications written in Ada or C++.

 ..
 Generated from spec:/acfg/if/max-drivers

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_MAXIMUM_DRIVERS